 However, just because a person has one of these conditions does not necessarily mean they lack the capacity to make a specific decision.

-Someone can lack capacity to make some decisions (for example, to decide on complex financial issues) but still have the capacity to make other decisions (for example, to decide what items to buy at the local shop).
+Someone can lack the capacity to make some decisions (for example, to decide on complex financial issues) but still have the capacity to make other decisions (for example, to decide what items to buy at the local shop).

 The MCA says:

-The MCA also allows people to express their preferences for care and treatment in case they lack capacity to make these decisions.
+The MCA also allows people to express their preferences for care and treatment in case they lack the capacity to make these decisions.
 It also allows them to appoint a trusted person to make a decision on their behalf should they lack capacity in the future.

 People should also be provided with an independent advocate who will support them to make decisions in certain situations, such as serious treatment or where the individual might have significant restrictions placed on their freedom and rights in their best interests.